A new project to record the wartime memorials of Paris and create a visual art installation onto the Pantheon walls

 The result of this initial work has been the publication of an excellent book containing the photographs of the plaques and showing the different styles.
 Philippe called the book “Enfants de Paris 1939-1945”, in a reference to the film “The Children of Paradise” by Marcel Carné, shot during the Occupation in Paris, whose story takes place in Paris as reconstructed in hiding by the Jewish decorator Alexandre Trauner.

 The title is also an acknowledgement to the opening lines of the French National Anthem (Allons enfants de la Patrie...) and honours the memory of the many people who paid with their lives.
 This extraordinary record received the Thiers 2019 Prize from the Académie Français and is beautifully designed and presented.

 Whilst the initial reason for the project and its subject matter is art, showing the designs, lettering, character fonts, differing layouts and graphic diversity of these particular urban typographies, it has clearly aroused a realisation that the stories, which each individual plaque represented, were significant moments in the history of the City which were quickly fading and should be maintained.
 The significance of each one is a reminder of the huge price that individuals of many nationalities had to pay to maintain the freedoms which the city (and Europe) enjoy today.

-Stage II – The Art Installation “See and Listen to the Walls”
+Stage II – The Art Installation “Those walls that beckon us”

-The next stage of the project, which as Philippe says, “is a crossroads between art, memory and education”, is to create an art installation “see & listen to the walls“.
+The next stage of the project, which as Philippe says, “is a crossroads between art, memory and education”, is to create an art installation “Those walls that beckon us“.
 However, the current pandemic restrictions severely impact upon such an idea, so permission has been granted to project the images of the plaques by laser scanner onto the exterior walls of the Pantheon building – France’s great mausoleum, for all to see whilst maintaining safe “social distancing”.